 Introduction/Motivation

 Robots revolutionized the manufacturing industry.
 Today, robots play a role in producing most things we use; however, robots that play a personal role in our individual lives are far less common.
 Industrial robots, while being highly precise and capable, have a relatively high inertia which severely limits how quickly they can move around humans to mitigate collision and high contact forces.
 Development of robotics that are lightweight (lower inertia), compact, and inherently safe around humans will enable robots to play a much more personal role in our lives.
-Robotics like this will be able to interact with their environment with unplanned impacts without hurting humans or breaking.
+Robots like this will be able to interact with their environment with unplanned impacts without hurting humans or breaking.
 They could play a major role in living assistance, rehabilitation, search and rescue, and space exploration, to name a few.

 I recently began my graduate degree in the Robotics and Dynamics (RaD) Lab at Brigham Young University (BYU).
 The RaD Lab does research into inflatable pneumatically actuated robots that are inherently lighter and safer around humans than current robotic technology.
 My research will focus on dual arm bimanual manipulation using the soft robot shown in Figure 1.